dalu93/Defaults/README.md

 stringDefaults[defaultKey] = "hello"
 ```

-Here is the power of `Defaults.swift`: you can store different types for the same key
+Here is the power of `Defaults.swift`: you can't store different types for the same key
 ```swift
 UserDefaults.standard.set(10, for: defaultKey)  // this won't compile stringDefaults[defaultKey] = 10                 // this won't compile too